alinix1/ny-times-news-reader/README.md

 - React framework
 - React Router
-- E2E Testing with Cypress and Playwright
+- E2E Testing with Cypress and Playwright (gain competency using both)
 - SASS/SCSS
 - Typechecking with PropTypes
 - Deployment on Vercel